june11084/BetterDoc/README.md

 3. You would need to get your own copy of BetterDoctor API key from this link https://developer.betterdoctor.com/.
 4. You would need to get your own copy of google geocoding API key from this link https://developers.google.com/maps/documentation/geocoding/start#get-a-key.
-5. Please create a .env file in the top level or your directory, and inside the .env file you must have two export key variables: exports.apiKey = "Your Own betterdoctor Key";
+5. Please create a .env file in the top level or your directory, and inside the .env file you must have two export key variables:
-exports.apiKey2 = "Your Own google geolocate key";
+ 1.exports.apiKey = "Your Own betterdoctor Key";   2.exports.apiKey2 = "Your Own google geolocate key";

 ### Prerequisites